 Before we doom ourselves to repeat our mistakes with compulsory vaccinations, we must relearn from our tampered history that vaccines have not been anywhere close to the miracle we’ve been led to believe.

-“No vaccine, in human history, has successfully vaccinated against any virus.
-In fact, vaccination has a trajectory of increased health risks and death.
-In reality, what led to a decrease in the respective diseases, was an increase in better sanitation and cleaner water and improved living conditions in general.” https://jermwarfare.com/tnt/vaccine-history
+In reality, in nearly all instances the decline in disease runs parallel to improvements in sanitation prior to the implementation of vaccines.
+What led to a decrease in the respective diseases, was an increase in better sanitation and cleaner water and improved living conditions in general.” https://jermwarfare.com/tnt/vaccine-history

 This book presents vital answers as to whether vaccines are, or indeed ever have been

 “One of the greatest achievements of biomedical science and public health”.

 The authors explore the health consequences of industrialisation in the 1800s whereby men, women, and children worked long hours in factories, mines, and sweatshops.
 Families were crammed into tenements with no ventilation, running water, or sanitation making disease was inevitable.

 “A new understanding that filth contributed to human illness had come to light…projects for the supply of clean water and removal of human and other waste gradually began to be implemented.”

 The authors demonstrate that vaccinations weren’t responsible for the “amazing decline” in deaths from infectious diseases in the 19th and 20th centuries.
 Rather social change, sanitation, the construction of sewerage and clean water systems, the passing of labour laws, and the widespread availability of healthy, fresh and clean food allayed the toll of preventable diseases.

 As Dr Thurman Rice acidly observed in 1932, “It is not strange that health improves when the population gives up using diluted sewage as the principle beverage.”